-The only primate species afforded protection from vivisection are Chimpanzees, Gorillas, Orangutans and Bonobos.
+The only primate species afforded protection from being used for research, testing or teaching purposes are Chimpanzees, Gorillas, Orangutans and Bonobos.

 Other animals, including the Rhesus monkey shown in the picture here from an experiment carried out in 2010, aren't given any protection.

-They are being carried out right now; the photo below is from 2010 and is the same species that New Zealand Company Living Cell Technologies (LCT) paid to be experimented on in experiments used in applications to the New Zealand Government.
+The photo below is from 2010 and is the same species that New Zealand Company Living Cell Technologies (LCT) paid to use in experiments used in applications to the New Zealand Government.
 The monkey in the photo here had the same drug given to it to cause lesions in the brain that produce similar symptoms to Parkinson's Disease (PD) that were given to Rhesus monkeys in the experiments LCT pays for.
 This model looks for cures for an artificially induced disorder in monkeys with similar symptoms to PD, not naturally occurring PD in humans.